-In addition to SOPs to account for the high potential for liquefaction, appropriate construction planning measures to address geological constraints to land use and facilities siting as discussed above would be implemented.
-Because Apra Harbor is located in a potentially active seismic zone, potential structural damage or injuries during operations from seismic ground shaking and fault rupture would be minimized by adherence to UFC 3-310-04 Seismic Design for Buildings (USACE 2007).
+In addition to SOPs to account for the high potential for liquefaction, appropriate construction planning measures as discussed below would be implemented.
+Although Apra Harbor is located in a potentially active seismic zone, the hazards associated with earthquakes, fault rupture, and liquefaction would be minimized during construction.
 The developments proposed as Alternative 1 would be located on a relatively flat area that would not be subject to slope instability.
-Indirect impacts to geological resources, water resources, and marine biological resources from soil erosion would be prevented by implementation of BMPs.
 Alternative 1 would result in less than significant impacts associated with geologic hazards.